exp date isn't null, but text field is

 The aim is that this should be an isovolaemic procedure with frequent, monitoring of blood pressure, heart rate and oxygen saturations every 15 minutes, and 1 hourly temperature monitoring.
 Exchanges are done in ‘aliquots’ of approximately 1/10 of the total to be exchanged.

-At the end of the procedure check FBC, HbS %, urea and electrolytes including calcium.
+At end of procedure check FBC, HbS %, urea and electrolytes including calcium.
 If HbS not <20%, then consider continuing with further exchanges, to give a final Hb of 110g/l and Hb S ideally between 10% and 20%.

-Ensure the child is well hydrated between successive exchanges, as the haematocrit of transfused packed cells is higher than that of the venesected blood.
-Keep PVC <0.4.
-In larger volume exchanges consider giving a break between 2nd or 3rd unit and giving dextrose/saline to rehydrate.
+Ensure the child is well hydrated between successive exchanges as the haematocrit of transfused packed cells is higher than that of the venesected blood.

 Possible Immediate Complications